RonenNess/Dashium/readme.md

 **Security Note:** Always change the default API key to a secure, randomly generated string before deploying to production.

+### Override Static Files

+If your application directory includes a custom `web_assets/` folder, the `Dashium` engine will prioritize loading static files from that location before falling back to the base `web_assets/` directory.

+This allows you to customize your website's CSS files or override default assets such as the icon and favicon.

 # Widgets